 A former standout college basketball player, Christine is the author of Why She Plays: The World of Women's Basketball (University of Nebraska Press 2008).
 She is considered an expert on sports journalism for women, Title IX, and women's sports participation, for which the Women’s Sports Foundation named her a finalist for a Billie Award in Journalism in 2009.

 Christine is a member of the Golden Crown Literary Society and the Lesbian Authors Guild.
 She received a Master of Arts in Liberal Studies from Wesleyan University and is the recipient of the University’s Rulewater Prize.

 Christine possesses 20 years of experience in higher education, non-profit, and small business marketing and public relations.
 Before writing full-time, she held senior leadership positions in college public relations and was an official College spokesperson at several colleges.
 The Journal News named her a 2008 Hudson Valley PROUD Woman of the Year and the Rockland Economic Development Commission named her as one of Rockland County's Forty Under 40 in 2009.
 Mount Saint Mary College awarded her the 2013 Distinguished Alumni Award for her volunteer work and professional accomplishments.

 The Middletown Connecticut Sports Hall of Fame inducted Christine into their 2011 class for her high school accomplishments as a three-sport athlete at Mercy High School in Middletown, Connecticut.
 Mount Saint Mary College inducted Christine into their Athletic Hall of Fame in 2015 for her achievements as a basketball player.

 Christine resides in shoreline Connecticut and Provincetown, MA.
-She is a marketing volunteer for the Golden Crown Literary Society.
 She enjoys hiking, performing random acts of kindness, landscape photography, and cooking.